What is the Difference Between EXW vs FOB(Free Inquiry)?

 How to Determine What Incoterms to Use(EXW vs Fob)

-Please remember that the general rules for interpreting Alibaba trade terms listed on this page are all pre-packaged transport terms.
+Please know that the general rules for interpreting trade terms listed on this page are all pre-packaged transport terms.
 They are advisory and not mandatory.
 If you are buying a large number of goods, these terms should not limit your creativity.

 It is not complicated to write these into the contract.
 A professional logistics agent can help you see the opportunities and ensure that your contract contains all the essential terms.